grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "As a spare battery bank?
 No. In fact keeping it connected it just slowing down our own charging process."

-"Alright then."
-Said Percy.
-"Get that leech off my fuckin' boat."
+"Alright then," said Percy, "get that leech off my fuckin' boat."

 Shakes grinned.
 "Applying that leech _saved_ your fuckin' boat."